sumanthpalla/Word-Count-Tool/README.md

 - Count the number of words in a file
 - Count the number of characters in a file

-This implementation provides a fun and practical way to explore JavaScript and its capabilities.
+This implementation provides a fun and practical way to explore C/C++ and its capabilities.

 ## Getting Started